amaslyaev/aa_sbst_py/README.md

 7. If comparison function treats values as equal, they will be yielded by `forward_from` and `backward_from` generators in the insertion order.
 8. Do not store _None_ values into tree.
 Even if your comparison function can process them, you will not be able to search them because None value will be treated as 'not specified'.
 9. If mutable objects inserted into the tree are changed, their sequence in tree may become irrelevant.
 So after value mutation it is a good idea to remove it from tree and add again.
-10. Methods 'add' and 'remove' are not thread-safe.
+10. Methods `add` and `remove` are not thread-safe.
 Be careful.

+Tutorial is included in source code.